Canada Pension Plan Investment Board Sells 29,000 Shares of Popular, Inc. (NASDAQ:BPOP)

-Canada Pension Plan Investment Board decreased its holdings in shares of Popular, Inc. (NASDAQ:BPOP – Get Rating) by 53.3% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 25,417 shares of the bank’s stock after selling 29,000 shares during the period.
+Canada Pension Plan Investment Board reduced its stake in Popular, Inc. (NASDAQ:BPOP – Get Rating) by 53.3% during the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 25,417 shares of the bank’s stock after selling 29,000 shares during the quarter.
 Canada Pension Plan Investment Board’s holdings in Popular were worth $2,085,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds have also made changes to their positions in BPOP.
-Covestor Ltd bought a new position in Popular during the fourth quarter worth about $53,000.
-Ensign Peak Advisors Inc bought a new position in shares of Popular in the third quarter valued at approximately $59,000.
-Lazard Asset Management LLC raised its stake in shares of Popular by 97.3% in the fourth quarter.
-Lazard Asset Management LLC now owns 738 shares of the bank’s stock valued at $60,000 after acquiring an additional 364 shares during the last quarter.
-Point72 Hong Kong Ltd bought a new position in shares of Popular in the third quarter valued at approximately $142,000.
-Finally, Arkadios Wealth Advisors raised its stake in shares of Popular by 17.0% in the fourth quarter.
-Arkadios Wealth Advisors now owns 2,556 shares of the bank’s stock valued at $210,000 after acquiring an additional 372 shares during the last quarter.
-Hedge funds and other institutional investors own 89.42% of the company’s stock.
+A number of other institutional investors and hedge funds also recently bought and sold shares of the stock.
+Credit Suisse AG lifted its position in Popular by 5.9% in the 4th quarter.
+Credit Suisse AG now owns 79,955 shares of the bank’s stock valued at $6,560,000 after acquiring an additional 4,430 shares in the last quarter.
+Goldman Sachs Group Inc. lifted its position in Popular by 2,125.4% during the 4th quarter.
+Goldman Sachs Group Inc. now owns 211,638 shares of the bank’s stock worth $17,363,000 after buying an additional 202,128 shares in the last quarter.
+GSA Capital Partners LLP bought a new stake in Popular during the 4th quarter worth about $387,000.
+Clark Capital Management Group Inc. bought a new stake in Popular during the 4th quarter worth about $2,118,000.
+Finally, Schroder Investment Management Group bought a new stake in Popular during the 4th quarter worth about $1,108,000.
+89.42% of the stock is currently owned by institutional investors and hedge funds.

-In other Popular news, EVP Beatriz Castellvi sold 2,000 shares of Popular stock in a transaction on Tuesday, May 17th.
+In related news, Director C Kim Goodwin sold 8,154 shares of the company’s stock in a transaction dated Wednesday, May 11th.
+The shares were sold at an average price of $80.05, for a total value of $652,727.70.
+Following the transaction, the director now owns 39,275 shares in the company, valued at approximately $3,143,963.75.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, EVP Beatriz Castellvi sold 2,000 shares of the company’s stock in a transaction dated Tuesday, May 17th.
 The shares were sold at an average price of $80.08, for a total transaction of $160,160.00.
-Following the completion of the sale, the executive vice president now owns 19,372 shares of the company’s stock, valued at approximately $1,551,309.76.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director C Kim Goodwin sold 8,154 shares of the business’s stock in a transaction on Wednesday, May 11th.
-The shares were sold at an average price of $80.05, for a total transaction of $652,727.70.
-Following the completion of the transaction, the director now directly owns 39,275 shares of the company’s stock, valued at approximately $3,143,963.75.
+Following the completion of the transaction, the executive vice president now owns 19,372 shares in the company, valued at approximately $1,551,309.76.
 The disclosure for this sale can be found here.
-1.88% of the stock is currently owned by insiders.
+1.88% of the stock is currently owned by corporate insiders.

-Popular (NASDAQ:BPOP – Get Rating) last released its earnings results on Tuesday, April 26th.
-The bank reported $2.69 EPS for the quarter, topping analysts’ consensus estimates of $2.32 by $0.37.
+Popular (NASDAQ:BPOP – Get Rating) last issued its earnings results on Tuesday, April 26th.
+The bank reported $2.69 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.32 by $0.37.
+The company had revenue of $649.00 million for the quarter, compared to analysts’ expectations of $647.16 million.
 Popular had a net margin of 31.84% and a return on equity of 15.80%.
-The firm had revenue of $649.00 million during the quarter, compared to analyst estimates of $647.16 million.
-During the same quarter in the previous year, the business earned $3.12 EPS.
-Equities analysts anticipate that Popular, Inc. will post 10.36 earnings per share for the current fiscal year.
+During the same period in the prior year, the firm earned $3.12 EPS.
+As a group, research analysts anticipate that Popular, Inc. will post 10.36 EPS for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, July 1st.
-Shareholders of record on Thursday, June 2nd will be issued a dividend of $0.55 per share.
-This represents a $2.20 dividend on an annualized basis and a yield of 2.82%.
-The ex-dividend date of this dividend is Wednesday, June 1st.
-Popular’s dividend payout ratio is presently 19.96%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, July 1st.
+Stockholders of record on Thursday, June 2nd will be issued a $0.55 dividend.
+The ex-dividend date is Wednesday, June 1st.
+This represents a $2.20 dividend on an annualized basis and a dividend yield of 2.82%.
+Popular’s payout ratio is 19.96%.

 Popular Profile (Get Rating)